alfonso-villegas/Absenteeism/README.md

 Designed and implemented a DB that replicated the structure and main components of the solar system.
 ERD designed in MySQL, and DB created using DDL and DML statements directly in DB2.
 Complex queries to answer specific questions using DQL statements in DB2 as well.

+### Spark Streaming:
+Snatch is a tool that allows companies to identify customer acquisition opportunities in real-time by analysing Twitter data.
+We spot your competitors’ unsatisfied customers and generate insights immediately, so that you can approach them in a timely manner.
+Tweets are ingested from Twitter's API, filtered and analyzed (sentiment analysis) using Spark Streaming and Spark SQL in real-time.